colinta/StrangeCase/README.rst

     files:
       special.js: { type: page }

 ``type`` is not inherited, but ``file_types`` is, so you can set a whole folder of assets to become page nodes using this config.

 2 - Populating
 ~~~~~~~~~~~~~~

 If you are using the category processor this stage is important.
-If you're not, it won't matter.
+If you're not,
+it won't matter.

-Some nodes can't know what content they will generate until the entire site is scanned.
+Some nodes can't know what content they will generate until the entire site is
+scanned.
 Like categories!
-We need to know *all*
+We need to know *all* the pages in the site before
-the pages in the site before we know what all the categories are, and how many pages have that category.
+we know what all the categories are, and how many pages have that category.

-These nodes are stored as ``ProcessorNode``s, and they are nodes that say "hold on, I'm not ready yet...".
-They must implement
+These nodes are stored as ``ProcessorNode``s, and they are nodes that say "hold
-a ``populate`` method, which when called *removes* the processor node from the tree and replaces itself with nodes (or it can
+on, I'm not ready yet...".
+They must implement a ``populate`` method, which
+when called *removes* the processor node from the tree and replaces itself with
-insert nodes elsewhere in the tree, or do nothing I suppose).
+nodes (or it can insert nodes elsewhere in the tree, or do nothing I suppose).

+If you are writing your own processor, and need to access a node's config, use
+the item-index operators, ``[]``.
+If the configuration is not set, you'll get
+``None`` instead of an ``AttributeError``.

+    node.thingy     # => AttributeError
+    node['thingy']  # => None

 3 - Generating
 ~~~~~~~~~~~~~~